language-org/voice-activ-detect-deepnet/README.md

 # Report

-Format the report:
+The final report is `notebook/report.pdf` with a collapsible table of content (see in preview for mac and adobe reader on windows)

-- The report has collapsible table of content (see in preview for mac and adobe reader on windows)
+To format the .ipynb report into a .pdf run in the terminal :

 ```bash
 jupyter nbconvert notebooks/report.ipynb --to pdf --no-input